beyond-the-cloud-dev/sosl-lib/website/docs/api/sosl.md

 Extract field values from query result.
 Field will be automatically added to the query fields.

-SOQL Lib is using [Building a KeySet from any field](https://salesforce.stackexchange.com/questions/393308/get-a-list-of-one-column-from-a-soql-result) approach to get only one field.
+SOSL Lib is using [Building a KeySet from any field](https://salesforce.stackexchange.com/questions/393308/get-a-list-of-one-column-from-a-sosl-result) approach to get only one field.

 Note!
 It does not work with Custom Metadata.